electricimp/BuildAPI/README.md

 ### Constructor: BuildAPIAgent(*apiKey*)

 The constructor takes a single, mandatory parameter: a Build API Key associated with your account.
-You can generate Build API keys by logging in to the [Electric Imp IDE](https://ide.electricimp.com/login).
-More information on acquiring keys can be found [here](https://electricimp.com/docs/ideuserguide/account/#10-2).
+You can generate Build API keys by logging in to the Electric Imp IDE.

 #### Example